JBZoo/CSV-Blueprint/README.md

 </tr>
 </table>
 <!-- /benchmark-table -->

+### Brief conclusions

+* Cell rules are very CPU demanding, but use almost no RAM (always about 1-2 MB at peak).
+  The more of them there are, the longer it will take to validate a column, as they are additional actions per(!) value.

+* Aggregation rules - work lightning fast (from 10 millions to billions of rows per second), but require a lot of RAM.
+  On the other hand, if you add 20 different aggregation rules, the amount of memory consumed will not increase.

+* In fact, if you are willing to wait 30-60 seconds for a 1 GB file, and you have 200-500 MB of RAM, I don't see the point in thinking about it at all.

+* No memory leaks have been detected.

 Btw, if you run the same tests on a MacBook 14" M2 Max 2023, the results are ~2 times better.
 On MacBook 2019 Intel 2.4Gz about the same as on GitHub Actions.
 So I think the table can be considered an average (but too far from the best)